microsoft/service-fabric-observer/Documentation/Observers.md

 ## NodeObserver
  This observer monitors VM level resource usage across CPU, Memory, firewall rules, static and dynamic ports (aka ephemeral ports).
- Thresholds for Erorr and Warning signals are user-supplied in ApplicationManifest.xml.
+ Thresholds for Erorr and Warning signals are user-supplied and set in ApplicationManifest.xml as application paramaters.

 **Input - ApplicationManifest.xml**:
 ```xml